Preventing Electrical Fires in Your Ft. Worth Home

 - You often experience a shock when operating the switch.

 - Lights get brighter or dimmer when other appliances turn on or off.

-If your lighting control points are characterized by any of the above, have your home's electrical system inspected by a qualified electrician as soon as possible.
+If any of the above characterizes your lighting control points, have your home's electrical system inspected by a qualified electrician as soon as possible.

 - Never use extension cords or multi-outlet converters for appliances

-- A heavy reliance on extension cords is an indication that you have too few outlets to address your needs.
+- Heavy reliance on extension cords is an indication that you have too few outlets to address your needs.
 Have a qualified electrician inspect your home and add new outlets

 - Power strips only add additional outlets; they do not change the amount of power being received from the outlet

-Hopefully these tips can help keep your home safe and protected from fires caused by electrical malfunction, though accidents do occur.
+Hopefully, these tips can help keep your home safe and protected from fires caused by an electrical malfunction, though accidents do occur.
 Our crews here at SERVPRO of East Ft.
-Worth see a handful of electrical fires each year, especially during the summer when extra fans and a/c units are plugged in and in winter when plug in heaters are in use as well as holiday lights.
+Worth see a handful of electrical fires each year, especially during the summer when extra fans and a/c units are plugged in and in winter when plug-in heaters are in use as well as holiday lights.